vAMSYS-LTD/documentation/settings/discord/page.md

 You can set up different Discord Roles for each Rank in your VA, or you can keep it simple and give everyone the same role and anything in-between.
 The Pilot Rank Discord Roles section lists all the Ranks in your VA.
 Dropdown box lists all your Discord Roles.

+Please note that Honorary Rank roles are additive - if a pilot holds a regular and honorary rank - both sets of roles will be applied.
+Please see this [section](https://docs.vamsys.dev/settings/discord#automating-discord-user-verification) regarding 'Automatically Assign' button functionality.

 ## Customizing Message Colors